remibert/pycameresp/doc/FIRMWARE.md

 And after juste for rebuild use command :
 - **python3 build.py --patch --build "ESP32CAM"**

-Replace **ESP32CAM** by your prefered firmware, add double quote if you want to use wildcards for build many firmwares.
+Replace **ESP32CAM** by your prefered firmware, add double quote if you want to use wildcards for build many firmwares, for example ESP32 GENERIC :
+- **python3 build.py --patch --build "GENERIC"**
+- **python3 build.py --patch --build "GENERIC_SPIRAM"**

+Or for all ESP32 S2
+- **python3 build.py --patch --build "ESP32CAM" "GENERIC" "GENERIC_SPIRAM"**

+To build ESP32 S3 you must clean all and add option --s3  :
+- **python3 build.py --clean --s3 --patch --build "GENERIC_S3_*"**